ToF-/Domain/README.md

     deriving (Eq, Show)
 ```
 ### Reading Categories
 We need a way to `read` a `Category` from a `String`, so let's make this type an instance of the `Read` class.
 Parsing a category label amounts to reading alphanumeric chars, possibly some spaces, and rejecting everything else.
-For instance `"Credit Cards Payments"` and `"1st aid kit"` can be used as a category label, while `"( wrong !)"` cannot.
+For instance `"Credit Cards Payments"` and `"Credit 1"` can be used as a category label, while `"Savings & Investing"` cannot.

 `readsPrec` is the function that we need to implement.
 It has the signature
 ```haskell